 Chief of staff.
-Opsahl-Ben Ammar joined Yara in 2021 and comes from the role as VP CEO Office, working closely with the CEO on corporate affairs, strategic positioning, partnerships and as Company Secretary.
+Opsahl-Ben Ammar joined Yara in 2021, and comes from the role as VP CEO Office, working closely with the CEO on corporate affairs, strategic positioning, partnerships and as Company Secretary.
 Finally, Solveig Hellebust, EVP & Chief HR Officer has decided to leave Yara to pursue opportunities outside the company.

-"I want to thank Hellebust for her significant effort during a time of volatility and rapid change," said Holsether, "Amidst a volatile business environment, delivering on the strategy with a sharpened focus is our main priority.
-I am pleased to strengthen the Group Executive Board with Opsahl-Ben Ammar and making use of the porate Strategy & Business Development extensive experience held by Lopes Larsen until August and will thereafter serve as and Ankarstrand in new roles that are key SVP Strategic Advisor to the CEO.
-Giæver to strategy execution."
+"I want to thank Hellebust for her significant effort during a time of volatility and rapid change," said Holsether.
+"Amidst a volatile business environment, delivering on the strategy with a sharpened focus is our main priority.
+I am pleased to strengthen the Group Executive Board with Opsahl-Ben Ammar and making use of the extensive experience held by Lopes Larsen and Ankarstrand in new roles that are key to strategy execution."

-Jov Archer has been confirmed as In other changes at Yara.
-CRU's Chief Financial Officer (CFO) from 1 April 2025, Having joined CRU in 2020.
-Joy has successfully overseen multiple areas at CRU such as Finance, Enterprise Larsen has been a member of Yara's Systems and Programme Management Group Executive Board since 2020 in the position of EVP Africa & Asia.
-Lopes Larsen (PGMO) teams.
-Since October 2024 Joy has held several other senior positions has taken the full remit of global finance.
-PGMO and customer care functions for the business, working successfully with members of the board and executive committee to drive the company's financial strategy and in particular to partner with the business to achieve this through the newly created Business Partnering Team.
+Joy Archer has been confirmed as CRU's Chief Financial Officer (CFO) from 1 April 2025.
+Having joined CRU in 2020, Joy has successfully overseen multiple areas at CRU such as Finance, Enterprise Systems and Programme Management (PGMO) teams.
+Since October 2024 Joy has taken the full remit of global finance, PGMO and customer care functions for the business, working successfully with members of the board and executive committee to drive the company's financial strategy and in particular to partner with the business to achieve this through the newly created Business Partnering Team.